astha24verma/astha24verma/README.md

 </h1>

-- 👀 Passionate Creative Graphic Designer and Web Developer with a zest for innovation.
+- 👀 Passionate Web Developer with a zest for innovation.
 - 🌱 Currently pursuing a Master of Computer Applications.
 - 👩‍💻 I thrive on exploring the dynamic world of technology, embracing new challenges, and transforming ideas into engaging web experiences.
 - 🤝 Committed to leveraging my problem-solving skills and technical expertise to tackle real-world challenges and contribute to the ever-evolving web development landscape.